 Applying to the Program

-3 Reference Letters: You must enter the names and email addresses of your recommenders in GADU.
+1) Three (3) Reference Letters: You must enter the names and email addresses of your recommenders in GADU.
 These individuals will receive an email asking them to write a letter of recommendation to be appended to your application.
+For additional important information about reference letters, please see "Who should write my letters of reference" on our FAQ page

 - Abnormal Psychology (or equivalent course)